Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 These features allow us to explore two central questions:

-1. **Can we predict whether a team will win a match based on their kills and gold at 25 minutes?**
+1. **Can I predict whether a team will win a match based on their kills and gold at 25 minutes?**
 2. **Do Mid laners contribute more early-game action than ADCs, as commonly believed?**

 ---

 ## Data Cleaning and Exploratory Data Analysis

-We began by cleaning the dataset to ensure our analysis was based on reliable and complete records.
+I began by cleaning the dataset to ensure our analysis was based on reliable and complete records.
-We removed columns with more than **50% missing values**, and filtered the dataset to include only matches that lasted **at least 1500 seconds (25 minutes)** — since we were investigating performance specifically at the 25-minute mark.
+I removed columns with more than **50% missing values**, and filtered the dataset to include only matches that lasted **at least 1500 seconds (25 minutes)** — since I was investigating performance specifically at the 25-minute mark.

 For missing values:
 - **Categorical variables** (e.g., `position`) with missing entries were filled with `"Unknown"`
 - **Numeric variables** (e.g., `killsat25`, `goldat25`) were filled using the **median** of each column

-We also **excluded rows** where the `position` column was `"team"` to focus only on individual player roles.
-To simplify analysis, we created a new `role` column that consolidated positions: `"Mid"` for mid laners, `"ADC"` for bot laners, and excluded other roles from specific role-based questions.
+I also **excluded rows** where the `position` column was `"team"` to focus only on individual player roles.
+To simplify analysis, I created a new `role` column that consolidated positions: `"Mid"` for mid laners, `"ADC"` for bot laners, and excluded other roles from specific role-based questions.

 Here is the head of our cleaned DataFrame: